realgrm/toolbox-desktop-integration/README.md

  ## Results

-#### Overview:
-App is running and the system adds "(on toolbox)" in the title
 ![image](https://user-images.githubusercontent.com/23300290/98615310-0ca01f00-22d9-11eb-853a-f9b45b307b42.png)

-#### Show Applications:
-App icon in Dash indicates that it is running, however in the App Grid there is no indicator below the icon
+Activities Overview: App is running and the system adds "(on toolbox)" in the title

 ![image](https://user-images.githubusercontent.com/23300290/98615618-d616d400-22d9-11eb-8fce-3e3d3c09ffaa.png)
+Show Applications: App icon in Dash indicates that it is running, however in the App Grid there is no indicator below the icon